Newark Firefighters Augusto Acabou, Wayne Brooks Jr. killed battling cargo ship fire at Port Newark

 CBS New York learned the ship, called Grande Costa D'Avorio, traveled from Baltimore on a two-day journey.
 It can hold more than 47,000 tons and was carrying thousands of cars at the time.

-The ship was built in 2011 and sails under the flag of Italy, because it's owned by one of the country's leading ship owners, a family-owned company called the Grimaldi Group.
+The ship was built in 2011 and sails under the flag of Italy, because it's owned by one of the country's leading ship owners, the Grimaldi Group.
 The company specializes in the maritime transport of cars, as well as shipping containers.

 The port, officially called the Port Newark Container Terminal, is about 272 acres -- the largest container port on the East Coast.

-Stick with CBS New York for the latest on this developing story.
+Stick with CBS New York for the latest team coverage from the scene of this story.

 for more features.